Earth & Space Science & Engineering Graduate Student Wins Award for Research Paper

-Third year Earth and Space Science and Engineering PhD student Athina Peidou has been awarded with the International Association of Geodesy Young Authors Award for her work on the paper titled On the feasibility of using satellite gravity observations for detecting large-scale solid mass transfer events published in the Journal of Geodesy.
+Third-year Earth and Space Science and Engineering PhD student Athina Peidou has been awarded the International Association of Geodesy Young Authors Award for her work on the paper titled On the feasibility of using satellite gravity observations for detecting large-scale solid mass transfer events published in the Journal of Geodesy.

 Prior to joining Lassonde, Athina, who is from Katerini, Greece, received her Bachelor’s in Geodesy and Geomatics Engineering at Aristotle University in Thessaloniki, Greece and later her MASc in Geological Engineering from Queen’s University in Kingston, Ontario.